1. What is liberal education?

 learners by means of Internships, Expert Sessions on campus, Industry visits etc. It is precedented that

 the students get internship opportunities in the Industry from 2nd semester onwards.
 Apart from this,

 every Friday, experts from various domains conduct workshops and sessions to update and upgrade the

-student’s knowledge bank and keep them aloof with industry requirements.
+student’s knowledge bank and keep them abreast with industry requirements.